userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 `source` tells Snapcraft where to find the source material for a part.
 For our KCalc snap we're using the URL of a tarball file hosted on a website, but Snapcraft can also pull from version control systems or use a local directory.

+[note]

-> ⓘ We're using version 23.08.5 of KCalc released in February 2024 for this how-to.
-At the time of writing (June 2024) this is the latest (and possibly final) version to support Qt 5.
+We're using version 23.08.5 of KCalc released in February 2024 for this how-to.
+At the time of writing (June 2024) this is the latest - and likely final - version to support Qt 5.
+[/note]

 If you're using an [AppStream metadata file](/t/using-external-metadata/4642#heading--appstream), then set `parse-info` to the location of that file in your snap.
 Snapcraft will parse this file and extract:
 1. global metadata for your snap, such as the `summary` and `description`, if *snapcraft.yaml* includes an `adopt-info` attribute that points to this part; and
 2. per app metadata, such as the location of the relevant desktop entry file, for each app that has a valid `common-id`

-In addition to Qt 5 and the KDE Frameworks, KCalc depends on two arithmetic/calculation libraries: MPFR and GMP.
+In addition to Qt 5 and the KDE Frameworks, KCalc depends on two arithmetic/calculation libraries, MPFR and GMP.
 We use:
 - `build-packages` to ensure that the *development* versions of these libraries are during the build process; and
 - `stage-packages` to bundle the *run-time* versions within the snap The packages will be obtained from the [Ubuntu package archive](https://packages.ubuntu.com) applicable to the chosen `base` and/or from any additional repositories that you define in *snapcraft.yaml*.
 In our case, as we're using `core22` and not defining any additional repositories, the packages need to be available in *Ubuntu 22.04 LTS*.
 There is no need to list any of the Qt or KDE libraries, as the `kde-neon` extension makes them available separately.